2023–24 Crawley Town F.C. season: November to January

 Crawley picked up only their second away win of the season with a 2–1 win against Colchester United, who were managed by former Crawley manager Matthew Etherington; Liam Kelly put Crawley ahead with a low shot in the 41st minute before Orsi converted a penalty won by Nick Tsaroulla in the 64th minute.
 Joe Taylor scored a consolation goal for Colchester for the game to finish 2–1.
 Consecutive home defeats followed, with a 3–1 defeat to Mansfield Town, followed by a 2–1 defeat to AFC Wimbledon; Orsi converted a penalty won by Campbell in the 36th minute to equalise against Mansfield after Baily Cargill had put the away side ahead, but Davis Keillor-Dunn and George Maris both scored second-half goals for Mansfield before Jay Williams was sent off for Crawley to consign Crawley to a 3–1 defeat on 16 December, and six days later, Josh Davison and Ali Al-Hamadi put Wimbledon 2–0 up in the first 18 minutes, though Wright got a goal back for Crawley in the 83rd minute, 18 minutes after Joe Lewis was sent off for Wimbledon.
 Manager Lindsey described Crawley's first half performance against Wimbledon as "the worst they have played under me".
+A first-half free kick from Wright, and a "deflected long-range effort" from Jack Roles gave Crawley a 2–0 win at Gillingham on 26 December, before Crawley lost their final game of the year 2–0 away at Milton Keynes Dons, with Joe Tomlinson and Alex Gilbey scoring for the home side before Laurence Maguire was sent off late on after picking up a second yellow card.

+Orsi scored twice from close range, either side of a 26th-minute half-volley from Roles on his full debut for the club, to put Crawley 3–0 up by the 53rd minute in an eventual 3–1 home win over Swindon Town on New Years Day; Dan Kemp scored a consolation goal for the visitors in second-half stoppage time.
+Orsi gave Crawley a 12th-minute lead in their following match away to Bradford City with a header from a Nick Tsaroulla cross, though Bradford equalised in the 61st minute through Liam Ridehalgh.
+Bradford went ahead in the 79th minute after Crawley goalkeeper Corey Addai pushed the ball into his own goal after saving a penalty from Andy Cook, though Adam Campbell equalised in the 85th minute, before Orsi scored a 97th minute penalty and Klaidi Lolos scored 3 minutes later to give Crawley a 4–2 win.
+A 1–0 home defeat to Salford City on 13 January followed, with Kelly N'Mai scoring the only goal of the game, before Crawley's remaining league matches in January were postponed (an away match against AFC Wimbledon was postponed due to a waterlogged pitch, before an away match at Wrexham was rescheduled due to Wrexham's involvement in the FA Cup.)
+Crawley ended January in 12th place.